rootsdev/genscrape/README.md

 trees, you may see multiple `noData` and `data` events as the user browses through the tree.

+#### error

+The `error` event is fired when something unexpected occurs while a scraper is processing, such as a failed AJAX call.
+There is no standardized format for the errors yet.

 ## Supported Sites

 * [Ancestry.com](http://ancestry.com), both historical records and tree profiles.